brikis98/yevgeniy-brikman-homepage/_posts/2023-05-06-the-space-between-worlds.md

 DNF.

 I love multi-verse stories, but somehow, this one completely lost me.
 I found myself ~20% of the way through the book, and only vaguely following along with what was happening.
-No idea why, but I just ended up giving up on it.
+No idea why, but I just gave up on it.

 ## Rating